Camera Calibration Using Homography Estimation

 Besides direct methods of measuring the camera’s intrinsic and extrinsic parameters, some alternative approaches can be used to estimate these parameters, such as Zhang’s method and Tsai’s algorithm.
 We encourage you to investigate these papers (1, 2) to learn more about these approaches.

 The pinhole camera model maps the 3D world coordinates to 2D image coordinates by parameterizing the intrinsic and extrinsic characteristics of the camera.
-If we want to do the opposite and find the 3D world coordinates from the 2D image coordinates, we should calculate the inverse of matrices I
+If we want to do the opposite and find the 3D world coordinates from the 2D image coordinates, we should calculate the inverse of matrices I and E and multiply the image coordinates vector by I-1 and E-1 to obtain values of the world coordinates.
+These calculations can be described using the following formula:

 (2)

-You can now plug in image coordinates into this formula and obtain the corresponding world coordinates by doing simple matrix multiplications.
+You can now plug image coordinates into this formula and obtain the corresponding world coordinates by doing simple matrix multiplications.

-4. Don’t need that much information?
+Don’t need that much information?
 Here’s the easier way.

 The previous approach maps every point in the image coordinates to the corresponding point in the real-world’s coordinate system.
 However, in some applications, we do not need that much information to reach our final goal.